jiangyan/typescript-mcp-demo/README.md

 The host app consists of:

-- Backend (`host-app.ts`): Express server that communicates with both Claude and the MCP server
+- Backend (`host-app.ts`): Express server that communicates with Claude and multiple MCP servers
 - Frontend (`chat.js`, `index.html`, `styles.css`): Chat interface that communicates with the backend

 ## Architecture